-A. Cash and Cash Equivalents/Investments (under Assets limited as to use), in the aggregate, were more than forecast by \$162.2 million.
-During 2021, the Series 2021 Searstone Phase II Bonds were issued.
-This resulted in \$162.6 million in additional Assets limited as to use.
-This transaction was forecast to occur in 2022.
-Also of note, resident deposits related to the Phase II project increased by \$2.1 million due to sales activity exceeding the 2021 forecast.
+A. Cash and Cash Equivalents/Investments (under Assets limited as to use), in the aggregate, were more than forecast by \$47.5 million.
+During 2022, activity in the Construction and Interest Fund was \$44.2 million less than forecasted, due to slower than expected construction draws.
+Also of note, resident deposits related to the Phase II project increased by \$1.3 million due to sales activity exceeding the 2022 forecast.
 The deposits are 100% refundable, thus there is an increase in the Resident deposit liability.
+Net entrance fee activity was \$450,829 greater than forecased.
+Interest income was \$795,367 greater than forecasted.